mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 It allows you to zoom and pan in the plots created in your notebook (https://github.com/matplotlib/ipympl).

 To make this possible, the extension has two components:
-A Jupyterlab extension and a python package.
+A Jupyterlab extension (running in the jupyterlab GUI) and a python package (running in the kernel).
 Because of our setup, Jupyterlab is running in a different Python environment than our kernels.
 In result, the `ipympl` extension is not available in our kernels, and we need to add it to the dev-dependencies of our projects.